 [EFFECTIVE Winter 2018] Biology, Health, and Society (BHS) is recommended for students interested in a broad view of biology and the interactions between science and society, whether focused on health, education, or the environment.
 The major is appropriate for pre-health students, as well as those who wish to pursue professional school (e.g., law school) or other non-biology-specific career options where knowledge of the natural sciences would be beneficial.
 BHS also works well when paired with a (non-science) field of study in a dual major.
 It differs from other Biology majors in that it requires fewer credits, less laboratory work, and has more breadth.

-The curriculum in Cellular and Molecular Biology offers students an integrated program of study and training in the biological and physical sciences.
+The curriculum in Molecular, Cellular, & Developmental Biology (MCDB) offers students an integrated program of study and training in the biological and physical sciences.
 It is a pathway to graduate study in areas of biology and medicine that emphasizes a quantitative and analytical approach to the life sciences.

 5-yr.
 B.S./M.S.
 Program in CMB and Biomedical Engineering